 Mortgage Lock definition and examples

-Mortgage rates can fluctuate daily, so as long as you have a lock-in on your mortgage you can be guaranteed you’ll get the interest rate you were offered, and as long as you close within the allotted time frame and there are no changes to the application of the loan during the closing period.
+Mortgage, or home loan rates can fluctuate daily, so as long as you have a lock-in on your mortgage you can be guaranteed you’ll get the interest rate you were offered, and as long as you close within the allotted time frame and there are no changes to the application of the loan during the closing period.
 Mortgage locks can be available for 30, 45 or 60 days.

 For example, your lender might lock in your interest rate at 3.75 percent for 45 days.
 If your rates jump 5% during that period, you’ll still be offered 3.75 percent.